 EDRR Citizen Science Invasive Plant Program Trainings

-We are scheduling nine Identification, Early Detection and Reporting trainings for 2015.
-Most of our training dates are set (see below).
-Please check back for updates!
+We are scheduling ten Identification, Early Detection and Reporting trainings for 2015.
 We look forward to year four of our Citizen Science EDRR Invasive Plant Monitoring Program.
 Please see our "EDRR Local" tab for more information on this exciting citizens science effort!

 2015 EDRR Citizen Science EDRRTrainings:

 ***Capacity will be limited so if you would like to attend one of these free trainings, please REGISTER WITH JULIE COMBS via e-mail or phone to reserve your place! email@example.com or call (615)-812-5295

 - Naches, WA Friday, March 27th; 1:00pm-3:30pm